redhocode/redhocode/README.md

 </div>
 <hr/>

-hammer_and_wrench: Languages and Tools :
+:hammer_and_wrench: Languages and Tools :

 <br/>
 <div>